 Students get to know about the Italian language, opera and the Renaissance and where works of art like Michelangelo's statue of The David and Botticelli's.
 The Birth of Venus still resides today.

 As you stroll through the city.
-Pass by classical statues at the Piazza Della Signoria.
+Pass by classical statues at the

-See the domed cap of The Santa Maria del Fiore Cathedral, better known as the Duomo, which dominates the skyline.
+The Santa Maria del Fiore Cathedral, better known as the Duomo, which dominates the skyline.

-Opposite the Duomo, look for the bronzed doors of Ghiberti's Gates of Paradise at the Baptistery.
+Opposite the Duomo, look for the bronzed doors of

-Walk across The Ponte Vecchio a Medieval Bridge where many of Florence's famed leather and gold artisans keep shop.
+The Ponte Vecchio a Medieval Bridge where many of Florence's famed leather and gold artisans keep shop.

 Then Visit a leather workshop the perfect place to find Florentine souvenirs.